rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

 !!! note

-    Not sure if this is still true, but the Dell docs say you cannot view PowerVault Manager Help content if you are using the Microsoft Edge browser that ships with Windows 10.
+    The PowerVault web interface requires Firefox 57 or later, Chrome 57 or later, MS Internet Explorer 10 or 11, or Safari 10.1 or later.
+Dell say you cannot view PowerVault Manager Help content if you are using the Microsoft Edge browser that ships with Windows 10.

 #### Accessing the PowerVault Manager

+!!! info

+    The [ME4 Series Administrators Guide](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_ag_pub) is the primary reference for using the PowerVault Manager.

 1. Temporarily set the management host NIC to a 10.0.0.x address or to the same IPv6 subnet to enable communication with the storage system.
       - **Note**: If the default IP addresses (10.0.0.2 - Controller A, 10.0.0.3 - Controller B) are not compatible with your network, refer to ["Accessing the CLI"](#accessing-the-cli) to learn how to set the network port IP addresses.